vishal230400/eRUPT_Tasks/task2/README.md

 - I added maven dependency to pom.xml and ran Janusgraph with FDB.
 - Initialized Schema, and loaded edges and vertices from csv files provided.
 - There were 3748 vertex and 57645 edges when I used CSVReader to load.
-- I understand for persistent usage I have to commit at the end before closing the graph, but due to limitation in FDB, I had to commit it thrice in my application, which causes increase in loading time.
+- I understood for persistent usage I have to commit at the end before closing the graph, but due to limitation in FDB, I had to commit it thrice in my application, which causes increase in loading time.
 - According to official documentation:
     ```
     FoundationDB currently does not support transactions running for over five seconds.
 In particular, after 5 seconds from the first read in a transaction: